bet4a/d3wiki/SVG-Shapes.md

     .attr("d", d3.svg.symbol());
 ```

 In the future, we may add *x*- and *y*-accessors for parity with the line and area generators.
 The symbol will be centered at the origin (0,0) of the local coordinate system.
+You can also use SVG's built-in basic shapes to produce many of these symbol types, though D3's symbol generator is useful in conjunction with path elements because you can easily change the symbol type and size as a function of data.

 <a name="symbol_type" href="#symbol_type">#</a> symbol.<b>type</b>([<i>type</i>])